Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Case Study: the DEMOCRATIC REPUBLIC of the CONGO
-The DRC is a central African LIDC with a HDI of 0.482.
+The DRC is a central African LIDC with an HDI of 0.482.
 Its capital is Kinshasa.
+The country